LHeen08/Insta-Followers-Selenium/README.md

 ##### :exclamation::exclamation::exclamation:I am not responsible for any damages.
 Use at your own risk.
 Look through the code if you feel uneasy or don't use it...
 <br />

 ***The terminal commands provided are for unix/linux.
-If on Windows they will differ but will be somewhat similar, refer to correct docuemtation accordingly.***
+If on Windows they will differ but will be somewhat similar, refer to correct documentation accordingly.***
 <br />

 # Requirements